 - Purchase individual memberships for faculty professional development or research.
 While every effort is made to acquire relevant database and electronic or print periodical subscriptions, some organizations are simply not set up to deal with large non-profit entities supporting large populations such as schools and libraries; academic institutional subscriptions are not available.

-- Purchase resources that are unique to a research endeavor.
+- Purchase resources that are unique to a research endeavour.
 For example, the Library subscribes to data resources that address the requirements of numerous patrons; data sets specifically needed for a project are not purchased

 The Library as a shared service facility is unique in that subject collections are expansive and extensive in order to accommodate the academic range spanning from the College environment to the Post-graduate level.
 Subject librarians are responsible for selecting materials (books, media, periodical titles, web sites) according to their assigned programs.
 Amongst their criteria for recommending a purchase are: